-These go beyond the minimum legal and accounting requirements and purport to set a strong foundation of compliance with laws and regulations related to fundraising, licensing, financial accountability, human resources, lobbying and political activity.
+These go beyond the minimum legal and accounting requirements and purport to set a strong foundation of compliance with laws and regulations related to fundraising, licensing, financial accountability, human resources, lobbying, and political activity.
 If the nonprofit sector is to continue to succeed, it will require broad public support and confidence, which these practices are designed to build.

 While best practices, such as those recommended by the Minnesota Council for Nonprofits “place a high priority on exercising fair and equitable practices that attract, retain and actively engage qualified employees,” are laudable, they can be difficult to implement.

-The large list presents a major challenge for organizations with limited resources, is impractical to implement in many circumstances.
-And best practices are sometimes inflexible and unyielding.
+The large list presents a major challenge for organizations with limited resources and is impractical to implement in many circumstances.
+Best practices are sometimes inflexible and unyielding.
 Even large and sophisticated nonprofit organizations struggle to implement best practices across the board.
 Having the human resource staff spend time writing detailed job descriptions, while effective, isn’t always practical with pressure to limit indirect or overhead expenses.

 This difficulty has given rise to the myth that “best practices” are essentially impossible to put into practice and perhaps even a waste of time for an organization to pursue.
 Until very recently, I subscribed to this myth.